Rearview living can prevent you from gaining from opportunities

 As a result, I lived life hesitantly instead of boldly.
 I didn't want to repeat past mistakes because I didn't want any more pain.
 Instead of taking a risk, I played things safely--too safely.
 I was constantly in "protection" mode instead of "adventure" mode.

-Even now, almost 40 years later, it's still painful to look back on that phase of my life and see how it affected my outlook.
+Even now, 40+ years later, it's still painful to look back on that phase of my life and see how it affected my outlook.
 I kept looking in that rearview mirror, preoccupied with the hurts and attitudes that held me back.

 If you are unable to recognize rearview living in yourself, you keep repeating the cycle, as I did.
 If you do recognize it, you may come to loathe yourself for your failure to step out in faith.